The 'Many Minds' Approach to Quantum Mechanics

 One advantage of Lockwood's many minds approach is that it can give a definite solution to the preferred basis problem, whereas decoherence is only approximate.
 Lockwood's theory resolves the preferred basis problem by stating that the conscious mind is only capable of comprehending definite states.
 He claimed that the reason why consciousness selects this particular basis is no more of a mystery than why we are unaware of other parts of our mind.

 This basis is subjective, however, and so it is still relevant to ask why our minds behave this way.
 Lockwood considered whether creatures could have evolved to observe macroscopic objects in superpositional states, but it is debatable as to whether this is physically possible since it is difficult to understand how they could interact.

 3.2 Probability ↑

-It seems that there is no room for subjective probability if we accept Lockwood's approach, but this is not the case.
-Lockwood argued that the world can be considered to branch after an observer interferes with a quantum system, but before they become aware of the results, in this time it is meaningful to ask which measurement they will observe.
+It seems that there's no room for subjective probability if we accept Lockwood's approach, but this is not the case.
+Lockwood showed that the world can be considered to branch after an observer interferes with a quantum system, but before they become aware of the results, in this time it is meaningful to ask which measurement they will observe.

 3.3 Weight ↑

-Lockwood's many minds approach suggests that there is an importance attached to the measure, or 'weight' of a world.
+Lockwood's many minds approach suggests that there's an importance attached to the measure, or 'weight' of a world.
 Lockwood claimed that saying that a world has twice the weight as another is:

 "parallel to saying, for example, that this pain lasted twice as long as the last one...[or that] this pain is, superpositionally speaking, twice as extensive as that".